 Restrictive covenants typically fall into the following categories:

-This prevents your employee from working for a competitor for a prescribed period following the termination of their employment.
-This will usually be for a period of six months but can vary between 3 and 12 months, depending on the seniority of their position.
+• Non-competition - prevents your employee from working for a competitor for a prescribed period following the termination of their employment.
+This will usually be for six months but can vary between three and 12 months, depending on the seniority of their position.

 If you wish to introduce a new restrictive covenant into an employment contract or amend an existing one, after employment has commenced, you can do so with the consent of your employee.
 If consent is not given, you have two options:

-You can introduce a restrictive covenant without express permission; however, this may result in a claim for constructive dismissal if your employee resigns as a consequence.
-Yet, your employee may be seen to give implied consent if they do not object to the change.
+• Impose the change unilaterally - you can introduce a restrictive covenant without express permission; however, this may result in a claim for constructive dismissal if your employee resigns as a consequence.
+Your employee may be seen to give implied consent if they do not object to the change.